 (i) a claim against a child or protected party; or

 (ii) a claim in tort by one spouse or civil partner against the other.

+(iii) for costs (other than fixed costs) only.

 (b) the claimant wishes to obtain a default judgment where the defendant has failed to file an acknowledgment of service –